howtographql/howtographql/content/frontend/react-apollo/4-routing.md

 </Instruction>

-Now you need to wrap the `App` with with `BrowserRouter` so that all child components of `App` will get access to the routing functionality.
+Now you need to wrap the `App` with `BrowserRouter` so that all child components of `App` will get access to the routing functionality.

 <Instruction>